jayyvis/mongojs-logger/README.md

 ```

 ###What's more
-When building multi-tenant web applications in node.js, you may need to write logs with necessary details to isolate the all logs of a user, in a given session or a particular request.
+When building multi-tenant web applications in node.js, you may need to write logs with necessary details to isolate the all logs of a particular user, in a given session or a particular request.

-To do this, mongojs-logger supports passing in a context object to your log handler.
+To do this, ```mongojs-logger``` supports passing in a ```context``` object to your log handler.

-When you pass in a context object as last argument to db operation, it will be passed on to your log handler
+When you pass in a context object as last argument to db operation, it will be passed on to your log handler.

 ```
 db.comments.find({postId: 250}, function(err, comments) {